juxor/afaq/markdown/secH3.md

 that it arose **before** economic classes appeared.
 In 1886 he wrote of how society _"creates for itself an organ for the safeguarding of its common interests against internal and external attacks.
 This organ is the state power.
-Hardly come into being, this organ makes itself independent **vis-- vis** society: and, indeed, the more so, the more it becomes the organ of a particular class, the more it directly enforces the supremacy of that class."_
-_"Society",_ he argued four years later, _"gives rise to certain common function which it cannot dispense with.
+Hardly come into being, this organ makes itself independent **vis-a-vis** society: and, indeed, the more so, the more it becomes the organ of a particular class, the more it directly enforces the supremacy of that class."_ _"Society",_ he argued four years later, _"gives rise to certain common function which it cannot dispense with.
 The persons appointed for this purpose form a new branch of the division of labour **within society**.
 This gives them particular interests, distinct, too, from the interests of those who empowered them; they make themselves independent of the latter and - the state is in being."_ [**Op.
 Cit.**, p.
 617 and pp. 685-6] In this schema, the independence of the state comes **first** and is then captured by rising economically powerful class.